Temple B'nai Jeshurun (Demopolis, Alabama)

-Temple B'nai Jeshurun was a synagogue located in Demopolis, Alabama, United States.
-The B'nai Jeshurun congregation was established in 1858, making it the fourth oldest Jewish congregation in Alabama.
-It was active throughout the latter half of the 19th century and most of the 20th.
+Temple B'nai Jeshurun is a former Jewish congregation and synagogue located in Demopolis, Alabama, in the United States.
+Established in 1858, making it the fourth oldest Jewish congregation in Alabama.
+It was active throughout the latter half of the 19th century and most of the 20th century.

 The original temple was built in 1893.
-It was torn down after a new smaller building was built inside the older structure in 1958.
-The temple was inactive by the 1980s, with the title being transferred to a local church in 1989.
+It was demolished after a new smaller building was built inside the older structure in 1958.
+The temple had become inactive by the 1980s, and the building was transferred to a local church in 1989.